5 Herbs That May Support Digestion, According To Traditional Chinese Medicine

 In Traditional Chinese Medicine (TCM), the most important organs that we look at are the liver, spleen, and stomach.
 The liver can affect your digestion because stress affects the liver, and the liver will affect either the spleen or the stomach.
 If the liver affects the spleen, you may see symptoms such as irritability, abdominal distention, and pain; you may be hungry but get full only after a few bites of food or thirsty but have no desire to drink; there may be alternating constipation and diarrhea and a lot of gas—to name just a few symptoms.
 If the liver affects the stomach, you might see more upper-digestive issues such as acid reflux, hiccups, belching, nausea, and vomiting, and you may retain food in your stomach for a longer period of time and have distention in you upper abdomen, and more.

-Also, if you've experienced hunger so strong that no matter how much you eat, it's still not enough, we may diagnosis this as “Stomach Fire."
+Also, if you've experienced hunger so strong that no matter how much you eat, it's still not enough, we may diagnose this as “Stomach Fire."
 This means that there's so much heat in your stomach that it just burns up all the food and you have to eat more and more.
 You may also have symptoms such as bad breath, bleeding gums, mental restlessness, acid reflux, and an intense thirst for cold drinks.

 1. Geng Mi